NYPL/engineering-general/on-off-board/onboarding.md

 ## 4. Initial Tasks

-We strive to design an initial set of tickets/tasks for new team members that both allow them to begin exploring codebases tktk
+We strive to design an initial set of tickets/tasks for new team members that both allow them to begin exploring codebases as well as making impactful contributions early in their time in Digital.
+We are not a "deploy to production on Day 1" shop, but aim to have new engineers putting up PRs by the end of their first sprint.

+Please discuss your initial set of tasks with your manager and new team.
+Our goals generally are:

+- Allow you to explore the codebases you'll be contributing to, via tasks such as:
+  - Extending unit test coverage
+  - Refactoring a specific class/module to align with a larger codebase
+  - Implementing a new linting, CI/CD or other quality-of-life tool
+- Help you understand our standards for development in NYPL Digital, through things like:
+  - Reviewing open PRs
+  - Implementing specific code quality changes on a small codebase
+  - Refactoring an application to a new version of its current tech stack
+- Anything that you and your tech lead decide!